 Fabric shopping bags are a green alternative to plastic, and so much prettier!
-As the second project in the SIY-Sew It Yourself!™ series we’re doing in partnership with Jaftex, we created a set of two fabric totes in a handy shoulder sling style.
+We created a set of two fabric totes in a handy shoulder sling style.
 These large, soft totes fold down into their own matching wrap-and-tie carrying case.

-Now it’s time to learn something new: how to make a set of go-everywhere shopping totes.
-Our design is a bold blend of color and motifs.
+Our go-everywhere shopping tote design is a bold blend of color and motifs.
 Lined for extra stability and with a convenient exterior pocket, both bags still easily fold down into handy squares that fit in the matching storage case.

 If you are new to your sewing journey, this project is a great opportunity to learn how to work with a pattern, place a pocket, sew the smoothest of curves, make darts, and turn skinny ties… just a few of the handy techniques you can use for this project as well as on others you do in the future.